timeplus-io/docs/docs/singlenode_install.md

 ./timeplus start
 ```

-This will start Timeplus Enterprise with a few key components:
+This will start Timeplus Enterprise with a few key processes:
 * `timeplusd`: the core SQL engine, servering at port 8463 (TCP, for `timeplus client`) and 3218 (HTTP, for JDBC/ODBC drivers).
 * `timeplus_appserver`: the application server, servering at HTTP port 8000
 * `timeplus_web`: the web UI, managed by `timeplus_appserver`.
 * `timeplus_connnector`: the service to provide extra sources and sinks, , managed by `timeplus_appserver`.

-You can access the Timeplus Console via http://localhost:8000.
+You can access the Timeplus Enterprise Web Console via http://localhost:8000.
 On your first login, please create an account with a password and start the 30-day free trial.

+It is also possible to only start/stop single process by running `timeplus start -s service_name`.
+For example where you only want to startup the Timeplus Core, run `timeplus start -s timeplusd`.

+For more information, just run  `timeplus start -h` for details.

 ## Docker Install{#docker}